Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 VII

-LANGUAGES ACCEPTED BY THE UNION
+LANGUAGES ACCEPTED IN THE UNION

 Article